stevenwhitespacesystems/fm-uri/Readme.md

 ## About The Project

-**fm-uri** is a small Claris/FileMaker custom function that takes a url, breaks it up into component parts and returns this to the user.
+Introducing fm-uri, a compact yet powerful custom function tailored for Claris/FileMaker users!
+This innovative function seamlessly dissects any URL, extracting its vital components and elegantly presents them to you.

-We found more and more need for a function like this as we expose Claris/FileMaker to AWS and REST API's in general.
+As the demand for bridging Claris/FileMaker with the expansive realms of AWS and REST APIs continues to grow, fm-uri emerges as the indispensable solution.
+Elevate your experience by effortlessly navigating and leveraging the intricate details of URLs with this essential tool.
+Streamline your workflow and embrace the synergy between Claris/FileMaker and the dynamic world of modern APIs.
+Uncover the potential of fm-uri as it empowers you to seamlessly integrate and unlock new possibilities in your endeavors.

 ### Built With